Industrial Policy & MSMEs

 MSME Sector — Backbone of the Economy

-MSMEs are the backbone of the Indian economy — contribute ~30% of GDP, ~45% of manufacturing output, ~48% of exports, employ ~11 crore people (second largest employer after agriculture).
-About 6.3 crore MSMEs in India (MSME Census estimation).
-99% are micro enterprises.
-Revised Definition (2020, under Aatmanirbhar Bharat): Based on Investment + Turnover (composite criteria).
-Micro: Investment up to Rs 1 crore, Turnover up to Rs 5 crore.
-Small: Investment up to Rs 10 crore, Turnover up to Rs 50 crore.
-Medium: Investment up to Rs 50 crore, Turnover up to Rs 250 crore.
-Earlier classification was only investment-based and had separate limits for manufacturing and services — the distinction was removed in 2020 reform.
-Export of goods/services excluded from turnover calculation (encouraging MSME exports).
-Udyam Registration: Online self-declaration platform for MSME registration (Aadhaar-linked, PAN-based).
-Replaced Udyog Aadhaar Memorandum (UAM).
-2.8+ crore Udyam registrations (2024).
-Benefits: Priority sector lending (banks must lend 7.5% to micro enterprises), lower interest rates, government procurement preference (25% of procurement from MSMEs, 3% from SC/ST and women-owned MSMEs), credit guarantee (CGTMSE — collateral-free loans up to Rs 5 crore for micro and small enterprises), delayed payment monitoring (SAMADHAAN portal — buyer must pay within 45 days), TReDS (Trade Receivables Discounting System) for bill discounting.
-Challenges: (1) Credit gap: Only 16% of MSMEs have access to formal credit.
-Total MSME credit demand: Rs 70 lakh crore; supply: Rs 22 lakh crore — gap of Rs 48 lakh crore.
-(2) Technology adoption: Most MSMEs operate with outdated technology.
-(3) Scale issues: SSI reservation (now removed) historically prevented scaling.
-(4) Compliance burden: Multiple registrations, licences, inspections (being simplified through Udyam, GST).
-(5) Market access: Large firms delay payments; SAMADHAAN has limited effectiveness.
+MSMEs contribute ~30% of GDP, ~45% of manufacturing output, ~48% of exports, and employ ~11 crore people (second-largest employer after agriculture).
+About 6.3 crore MSMEs exist; 99% are micro.
+Revised definition (2020, Aatmanirbhar Bharat) — composite investment + turnover criteria: Micro (investment up to Rs 1 crore, turnover up to Rs 5 crore), Small (Rs 10 crore / Rs 50 crore), Medium (Rs 50 crore / Rs 250 crore).
+The earlier classification was investment-only with separate manufacturing/services limits; 2020 removed that distinction.
+Export turnover is excluded (encouraging MSME exports).
+Udyam Registration: online, Aadhaar-linked, PAN-based.
+2.8+ crore registrations (2024).
+Benefits: PSL (7.5% to micro enterprises), government procurement preference (25% from MSMEs, 3% from SC/ST and women-owned), CGTMSE (collateral-free loans up to Rs 5 crore), SAMADHAAN portal (buyer must pay within 45 days), TReDS for bill discounting.
+Challenges: (1) Credit gap — demand Rs 70 lakh crore vs supply Rs 22 lakh crore (gap Rs 48 lakh crore); only 16% have formal credit access.
+(2) Outdated technology.
+(3) Historical SSI reservation prevented scaling.
+(4) Multiple compliance burdens (being simplified via Udyam, GST).
+(5) Large-firm payment delays — SAMADHAAN has limited effectiveness.

 Make in India, PLI & Semiconductor Mission

-Make in India (2014): Flagship initiative to make India a global manufacturing hub.
-25 focus sectors including automobiles, chemicals, IT, pharmaceuticals, textiles, tourism, food processing.
-Four pillars: New Processes (ease of doing business), New Infrastructure (industrial corridors, smart cities), New Sectors (defence, aviation opened to FDI), New Mindset (government as facilitator).
-Result: India's Ease of Doing Business rank improved from 142 (2014) to 63 (2020).
-Manufacturing sector grew but its share of GDP remained at ~17% (target was 25% by 2022).
-PLI Scheme (2020): Performance-based incentives for manufacturing — 4-6% of incremental sales for 5 years.
-14 sectors: Mobile phones & electronics, pharma, telecom, food products, auto & auto components, solar PV modules, advanced chemistry cells (batteries), textiles, speciality steel, white goods (ACs, LEDs), drones, semiconductor.
+Make in India (2014): 25 focus sectors (automobiles, chemicals, IT, pharma, textiles, tourism, food processing).
+Four pillars: New Processes (ease of doing business), New Infrastructure (corridors, smart cities), New Sectors (defence, aviation opened to FDI), New Mindset (government as facilitator).
+EoDB rank improved from 142 (2014) to 63 (2020).
+Manufacturing GDP share remained ~17% (target was 25% by 2022).
+PLI Scheme (2020): 4–6% of incremental sales for 5 years across 14 sectors: mobile/electronics, pharma, telecom, food, auto, solar PV, batteries, textiles, specialty steel, white goods, drones, semiconductors.
 Total outlay: Rs 1.97 lakh crore.
-Results (by 2024): Production/sales of Rs 10.8 lakh crore, investment of Rs 1.3 lakh crore, 8.5 lakh direct jobs created.
-Mobile phone manufacturing: India is now 2nd largest manufacturer globally — from net importer to net exporter.
+Results by 2024: Rs 10.8 lakh crore production/sales, Rs 1.3 lakh crore investment, 8.5 lakh direct jobs.
+India became the 2nd-largest mobile phone manufacturer — from net importer to net exporter.
 Electronics production: Rs 9.52 lakh crore (FY24).
-India Semiconductor Mission (ISM, 2021): Rs 76,000 crore for semiconductor and display ecosystem.
-Micron Technology: $2.7 billion OSAT (outsourced semiconductor assembly and test) plant in Gujarat (Sanand).
-Tata Electronics: Semiconductor fab in Dholera (Gujarat) and OSAT in Morigaon (Assam).
-CG Power + Renesas: OSAT plant in Gujarat.
-The semiconductor push is strategic — global chip shortage during COVID exposed supply chain vulnerability.
-India aims to be a significant player in the $1 trillion global semiconductor market by 2030.
+India Semiconductor Mission (2021): Rs 76,000 crore.
+Micron ($2.7 billion OSAT, Sanand Gujarat).
+Tata Electronics (fab in Dholera, OSAT in Morigaon).
+CG Power + Renesas (OSAT, Gujarat).
+The push is strategic — COVID chip shortages exposed supply chain vulnerability.
+India targets a significant share of the $1 trillion global semiconductor market by 2030.

 Competition Policy & CCI

-Competition Act 2002: Replaced MRTP Act 1969.
-Shift from "preventing monopoly" to "promoting competition."
-The MRTP Act focused on size (firms above threshold needed permission) while the Competition Act focuses on behaviour (anti-competitive conduct, regardless of size).
-Competition Commission of India (CCI): Statutory body, quasi-judicial.
-Established 2003, became fully functional 2009.
-HQ: New Delhi.
+Competition Act 2002 replaced MRTP Act 1969, shifting from "preventing monopoly" to "promoting competition."
+MRTP focused on firm size; the Competition Act targets anti-competitive behaviour regardless of size.
+CCI (established 2003, fully functional 2009): statutory, quasi-judicial body.
+HQ New Delhi.
 Chairperson + 6 members.
-Functions: Prevent anti-competitive practices, promote competition, protect consumer interests.
-Three mandates: (1) Anti-competitive agreements (Section 3): Horizontal agreements — cartels, price fixing, bid rigging, market sharing.
-Presumed to cause Appreciable Adverse Effect on Competition (AAEC).
-Vertical agreements — exclusive dealing, tie-in arrangements, resale price maintenance.
-Assessed under "rule of reason" (not presumed anti-competitive).
-(2) Abuse of dominant position (Section 4): Dominance itself is not illegal — only its abuse.
+Three mandates: (1) Anti-competitive agreements (Section 3): horizontal (cartels, price fixing, bid rigging, market sharing) presumed to cause AAEC.
+Vertical (exclusive dealing, tie-in, resale price maintenance) assessed under rule of reason.
+(2) Abuse of dominant position (Section 4): dominance itself is legal; abuse is not.
 Predatory pricing, discriminatory conditions, entry barriers, denial of market access.
-CCI assesses dominance using market share, entry barriers, countervailing buyer power.
-Major cases: Google (Rs 1,337.76 crore penalty for Android practices, 2022; Rs 936 crore for PlayStore billing, 2022), Coal India, DLF (real estate), cement cartel (Rs 6,307 crore, 2012 — later modified by appellate tribunal).
-(3) Merger regulation (Sections 5-6): Combinations above asset/turnover thresholds require CCI approval within 150 days (210 days with extension).
-Approval types: unconditional, conditional (with remedies/modifications), rejection.
-Competition (Amendment) Act 2023: Deal value threshold of Rs 2,000 crore introduced (targeting digital acquisitions where targets have low revenue but high market impact — e.g., WhatsApp, Instagram acquisitions).
-Settlement and commitment framework (firms can offer remedies before full investigation).
-Digital competition: CCI's Big Tech investigations and the proposed Digital Competition Bill (ex-ante regulation similar to EU's Digital Markets Act) signal increasing focus on platform economy competition.
+Major cases: Google (Rs 1,337.76 crore for Android practices, 2022; Rs 936 crore for PlayStore billing, 2022), Coal India, DLF, cement cartel (Rs 6,307 crore, 2012).
+(3) Merger regulation (Sections 5-6): combinations above asset/turnover thresholds need CCI approval within 150 days (210 with extension).
+Competition (Amendment) Act 2023: deal value threshold of Rs 2,000 crore (targeting digital acquisitions with low revenue but high market impact), settlement and commitment framework, reduced merger timeline.
+Digital competition: CCI's Big Tech investigations and the proposed Digital Competition Bill signal growing focus on platform economy competition.

 Industrial Corridors & Special Zones

-National Industrial Corridor Development Programme: 11 industrial corridors spanning 32 projects across India.
-Delhi-Mumbai Industrial Corridor (DMIC): Flagship — 1,504 km corridor along the Dedicated Freight Corridor.
-24 investment nodes, 8 smart cities planned.
-JICA (Japan International Cooperation Agency) providing $4.5 billion.
-First phase cities: Dholera SIR (Gujarat), Shendra-Bidkin (Aurangabad), Greater Noida, Vikram Udyogpuri (Ujjain).
-Other corridors: Chennai-Bengaluru (CBIC), Bengaluru-Mumbai (BMIC), Amritsar-Kolkata (AKIC), East Coast (ECEC, Vizag-Chennai), Hyderabad-Nagpur, Hyderabad-Bengaluru.
-PM Gati Shakti: GIS-based master plan integrating infrastructure planning across 16 ministries.
-1,500+ data layers (roads, railways, ports, airports, SEZs, industrial clusters) on a single platform.
-Eliminates planning silos and reduces project delays.
-Special Economic Zones (SEZs): SEZ Act 2005 (operational from February 2006).
-Tax incentives: 100% income tax exemption on export income for first 5 years, 50% for next 5 years, 50% of ploughed-back profits for next 5 years.
-268 operational SEZs (2024) with Rs 22.5 lakh crore cumulative exports.
-Employ 27 lakh workers.
-SEZ performance has been mixed — tax revenue loss estimated at Rs 1 lakh crore+ and most SEZs are IT/ITES focused (not manufacturing).
-The Development of Enterprise and Service Hubs (DESH) Bill was proposed to replace SEZ Act with a more flexible framework but has not been enacted.
-National Investment and Manufacturing Zones (NIMZs): Large integrated industrial townships (5,000+ hectares) with relaxed compliance.
-Envisaged under National Manufacturing Policy 2011.
-Limited implementation.
-Invest India: National investment promotion and facilitation agency.
-Handles investor queries, facilitates clearances.
-Recognised as World's Most Awarded Investment Promotion Agency (UN).
+National Industrial Corridor Development Programme: 11 corridors, 32 projects.
+DMIC (Delhi-Mumbai): flagship — 1,504 km along the Dedicated Freight Corridor.
+24 investment nodes, 8 smart cities.
+JICA providing $4.5 billion.
+First-phase cities: Dholera SIR (Gujarat), Shendra-Bidkin (Aurangabad), Greater Noida, Vikram Udyogpuri (Ujjain).
+Other corridors: CBIC (Chennai-Bengaluru), BMIC (Bengaluru-Mumbai), AKIC (Amritsar-Kolkata), ECEC (Vizag-Chennai), Hyderabad-Nagpur, Hyderabad-Bengaluru.
+PM Gati Shakti: GIS-based master plan integrating planning across 16 ministries.
+1,500+ data layers on a single platform.
+Eliminates silos and reduces project delays.
+SEZs (Act 2005, operational February 2006): 100% export income tax exemption for first 5 years, 50% for next 5, 50% of ploughed-back for next 5.
+268 operational (2024), Rs 22.5 lakh crore cumulative exports, 27 lakh workers.
+Performance is mixed — tax revenue loss exceeds Rs 1 lakh crore, and most SEZs focus on IT/ITES rather than manufacturing.
+The DESH Bill was proposed to replace the SEZ Act but remains unenacted.
+NIMZs (5,000+ hectare townships under National Manufacturing Policy 2011) saw limited implementation.
+Invest India handles investment promotion and facilitation — recognised as World's Most Awarded IPA (UN).

 Ease of Doing Business Reforms

-India's Ease of Doing Business (EoDB) rank improved from 142 (2014) to 63 (2020) on the World Bank Doing Business Index (discontinued after 2020 due to data integrity concerns).
-Key reforms: (1) Starting a business: SPICe+ (Simplified Proforma for Incorporating Company Electronically) — integrated incorporation with DIN, PAN, TAN, EPFO, ESIC, GST registration.
-Time reduced from 30 days to 2 days.
-(2) Construction permits: Online building permit system.
-Common Application Form.
-Single window clearance in many states.
-(3) Registering property: DILRMP for digital land records.
-Online stamp duty payment.
-(4) Getting credit: Credit Information Companies (CIBs) strengthened.
-Movable property registry (CERSAI).
-Insolvency and Bankruptcy Code 2016 (IBC) — creditor-friendly resolution framework.
-Average resolution time: 330 days (vs 4.3 years before IBC).
-Recovery rate improved from 26% to 36%.
-(5) Paying taxes: GST simplified 17 indirect taxes into one.
-E-assessment for income tax.
-Faceless Appeals Tribunal.
-(6) Trading across borders: ICEGATE for electronic customs.
-Single window clearance at ports.
-Risk-based inspections.
-Port turnaround time reduced.
-(7) Enforcing contracts: Commercial courts established.
-E-courts for faster disposal.
-However, average contract enforcement still takes 1,445 days.
-State-level reforms: DPIIT (Department for Promotion of Industry and Internal Trade) publishes Business Reforms Action Plan (BRAP) ranking states.
-Top performers: Andhra Pradesh, Gujarat, Telangana, Karnataka.
-These rankings create competitive federalism for regulatory reform.
-Decriminalisation: Jan Vishwas Act 2023 decriminalised 183 offences across 42 Acts — converting criminal penalties to civil/administrative ones to reduce the fear factor for businesses.
-Company law compliance simplified: MCA21 (3.0) digital platform.
+India's EoDB rank improved from 142 (2014) to 63 (2020).
+Key reforms: (1) Starting a business: SPICe+ integrates incorporation with DIN, PAN, TAN, EPFO, ESIC, GST.
+Time cut from 30 days to 2 days.
+(2) Construction permits: online system, Common Application Form, single-window clearance in many states.
+(3) Registering property: DILRMP for digital land records, online stamp duty.
+(4) Getting credit: CIBs strengthened, CERSAI for movable property.
+IBC 2016: average resolution 330 days (vs 4.3 years pre-IBC); recovery rate improved from 26% to 36%.
+(5) Paying taxes: GST unified 17 indirect taxes.
+E-assessment and faceless appeals for income tax.
+(6) Trading across borders: ICEGATE, port single window, risk-based inspections, reduced turnaround.
+(7) Enforcing contracts: commercial courts and e-courts, though average enforcement still takes 1,445 days.
+State-level reforms: DPIIT's BRAP ranks states — top: Andhra Pradesh, Gujarat, Telangana, Karnataka.
+These rankings drive competitive federalism.
+Jan Vishwas Act 2023 decriminalised 183 offences across 42 Acts, converting criminal penalties to civil/administrative ones.
+MCA21 (3.0) digitises company law compliance.

 Public Sector Enterprises & Disinvestment